Bylaws of the British Rorschach Society

 Mission Statement:

-The British Rorschach Society aims to develop a leading position in the United Kingdom in relation to training, education, practice and research with the Rorschach.
+The British Society for the Rorschach and Projective Methods aims to develop a leading position in the United Kingdom in relation to the Rorschach and Projective Methods for training, education and research for its members.

 Article 1

-The objectives of the British Rorschach Society are:
+The objectives of the British Society for the Rorschach and Projective Methods are:

-- To facilitate exchanges amongst specialist practitioners and researchers with an interest in the Rorschach.
+• To facilitate exchanges amongst specialist practitioners and researchers with an interest in the Rorschach and Projective Methods.

-- To promote the efficiency and usefulness of the Rorschach by establishing high standards of professional education, training and research.
+• To promote the advancement and diffusion of knowledge of the Rorschach and Projective Methods and promote their efficiency and usefulness by establishing high standards of professional education, training and research.

 Article 2

-- Organise a network of practitioners and researchers interested in the Rorschach.
+• Organise a network of practitioners and researchers interested in the Rorschach and Projective Methods.

-- Promote the teaching and training of the Rorschach.
+• Promote the teaching and training of the Rorschach and Projective Methods.

-- Provide a forum for practitioners and researchers to exchange clinical and research ideas concerning the Rorschach.
+• Provide a forum for practitioners and researchers to exchange clinical and research ideas concerning the Rorschach and Projective Methods.

-- Ensure that members using the Rorschach adhere to rigorous and scientific standards in the application of the Rorschach.
+• Ensure that members using the Rorschach and Projective Methods adhere to rigorous and scientific standards in their application.

-- Bring together and generate debate regarding the different approaches for scoring and interpreting the Rorschach.
+• Bring together and generate debate regarding the different approaches for scoring, coding and interpreting the Rorschach.

-- Represent practitioners and researchers in the Rorschach at international level.
+• Represent practitioners and researchers in the Rorschach and Projective Methods at the international level.

 Article 3

-The British Rorschach Society is composed of full members, honorary members and associate members, who comprise the Assembly of Delegates.
+The British Society for the Rorschach and Projective Methods is composed of full members, honorary members, fellows and associate members.

 3.1